harshanajayarathna/harshanajayarathna/README.md

 # :wave: Hi There

-This is Harshana, full-stack developer originally from Sri Lanka and currently living in Palmerston North, New Zealand.
+This is Harshana, full-stack developer originally from New Zealand.

 ## Languages and Tools